MINERAL SPECIMENS FOR SALE ~ Cal Neva Mineral Company

 10.3 x 7.2 x 3.1 cm.

 This colorful specimen hails from the alpine veins of Val d’Ala, Italy.
-This matrix specimen is covered in glassy and gemmy, wine-colored Garnets, to .9 centimeters across.
+This matrix specimen is covered in glassy and gemmy, wine-colored Garnets, to 9 mm across.
 They are lustrous and sparkling, especially the smaller ones, and quite beautiful.
 Associated with the Garnets is the ever present (at least when it comes to alpine-type mineral deposits) Clinochlore which makes for a nice contrast of colors.

 Andradite Garnet, Tepustete Ranch, Álamos, Municipio de Álamos, Sonora, Mexico